kdm9/www.kdmurray.id.au/content/pages/index.rst

 :date: 2014-01-01
 :slug: index
 :author: Kevin Murray
-:summary: Rambunctious ramblings; rarely rewarding or relevant
+:summary: Random ramblings; rarely rewarding or relevant

-This is the web presence of 𝜥 (Kevin Murray).
+This is the web presence of Kevin Murray.

 I'm an aspiring bioinformatician working with low-level sequence analysis and image anlaysis for plant intergrative genomics and phenomics.
 I work in the